semaphoreci/docs/docs/programming-languages/php.md

 ## Laravel example

-Semaphore provides a tutorial and demo Laravel application with a working CI pipeline that you can use to get started quickly:
+Semaphore provides a tutorial and a demo Laravel application with a working CI pipeline that you can use to get started quickly:

 - [Laravel Continuous Integration tutorial][laravel-tutorial]